 Last Updated on

-Too much consumption of coffee can increase the concentration of two components in our body, i.e. caffeine and polyphenols.
+Excessive consumption of coffee can increase the concentration of caffeine and polyphenols in the body.
 As the breakdown time for caffeine in the body is longer during pregnancy, the chances of it reaching the unborn baby are higher.
 Caffeine passes from mother to the growing baby through the placenta.
 The organs in a growing baby are still in the developing stage and processing of caffeine by the baby’s body can be delayed which could cause side effects.
 Few of the side effects include:

 - Cardiovascular toxicity: In an unborn baby, caffeine can cause an increase in the heart rate, arrhythmia, or irregular heartbeat.